Choose section

 ALUMINUM OXIDE (AO)

-AO is formed by combining bauxite and other materials by firing them in an electric furnace.
-The resultant mass is then crushed, and the pieces sifted through successively finer screens to assign a grit size (CAMI grading).
-When crushed, the resulting pieces are naturally pyramidal in shape.
+AO is formed by combining bauxite and other materials, and firing them in an electric furnace.
+The resultant mass is crushed, and the pieces sifted through successively finer screens to assign a grit size (CAMI grading).
+When crushed, the resulting pieces are naturally pyramidal.
 Due to the shape and the strength of the materials used in its making, AO is a very durable grain.
 The grain is worn down during use, sanding finer the longer it's used.

-Theoretically, you can start at 80 grit, and after you''ve worked the abrasive for a while, you'll be sanding more like 100 or 120 grit.
-Users take advantage of this characteristic by using the belts on more than one machine or application.
-For instance, if you have two wide belt machines doing intermediate and finish sanding respectively, you may use a 120 belt on the first machine to do your intermediate sanding, and when the cut for that application is no longer as sharp, the belt can be moved to the 150 grit machine and used there till the cut for that application is no longer sufficient.
-This ensures you get the most production and the full value for the belt you purchased.
+Theoretically, you can start at 80 grit, and after you've worked the abrasive for a while, you'll be sanding more like 100 or 120 grit.
+Users take advantage of this characteristic by using the belts on multiple machines or applications.
+For instance, if you have two wide belt machines doing intermediate and finish sanding, respectively, you may use a 120 belt on the first machine to do your intermediate sanding.
+When the cut for that application is no longer as sharp, the belt can be moved to the 150 grit machine and used there till the cut for that application is no longer sufficient, ensuring you get the most production and the full value for the belt you purchased.

-AO is very tough and durable, as stated above, and is used on bare wood, most metals (especially the steels), leather and a wide variety of other materials.
-It is a great general purposes grain and probably the most, common grain seen today.
+As stated above, AO is adamant and durable, and is used on bare wood, most metals (especially steel), leather, etc. It is a tremendous general-purpose grain and probably the most, common grain seen today.

 SILICON CARBIDE (SC)

-SC is made by combining pure white silica sand and coke, a by-product of coal production.
-These materials are combined by melting in an electric furnace, crushing the results and sifting the particles through screens to get grit grading.
-SC grains are shaped like icicles with extremely sharp points and narrow grain bodies.
-It is second only to diamond in hardness; however it is very brittle due to the narrow grain body.
-Therefore when pressure is applied to the tip of this grain it fractures.
+SiC combines pure white silica sand and coke, a by-product of coal production.
+These materials are combined by melting in an electric furnace, crushing the results, and sifting the particles through screens to get grit grading.
+SiC grains are icicle-shaped with highly sharp points and narrow grain bodies.
+Therefore, it fractures when pressure is applied to the tip of this grain.
+It is second only to diamond in hardness but is very brittle due to the narrow grain body.
 This characteristic is referred to as “friability”.

-The benefit of friability is that a sharp edge is always against your workpiece providing extremely consistent finishing ability.
-Because of the lack of grain body strength, which allows this grain to fracture with hand pressure only, the life as compared to AO or the other grains is less.
-This is why when you see SC it's normally in finishing type operations where the pressure required for working is lower than it would be in removal grits.
+The benefit of friability is that a sharp edge is always against your workpiece, providing remarkably consistent finishing ability.
+Because of the lack of grain body strength, which allows this grain to fracture with hand pressure, its life is less compared to AO or other grains.
+This is why when you see SiC, it's generally in finishing-type operations where the pressure required for working is lower than it would be in removal grits.

-Examples of materials normally sanded or ground with SC would include glass, plastic, rubber, paint varnish, lacquer & sealers.
-It may occasionally be seen in sanding on extremely soft woods like Ponderosa Pine, but we would recommend open coat AO instead as the life would be much better.
+Materials typically sanded or ground with SiC would include glass, plastic, rubber, paint varnish, lacquer, and sealers.
+It may occasionally be seen in sanding on extremely soft woods like Ponderosa Pine, but we recommend open- coat AO instead, as the life would be much better.

 ALUMINA ZIRCONIA (AZ)

 The best of both worlds, this grain provides you with a consistently sharp edge on the workpiece and extended life.
-It is commonly seen anywhere high removal rates and time are factors, including planing of wood, heavy grinding of metal and other dimensioning type applications.
-It is normally mounted on heavier paper or cloth backings and the grain itself is 15% – 40% more expensive to produce, so using it in the removal grits, 24 – 60, is where you will achieve more bang for your buck.
+It is commonly seen anywhere that high removal rates and time are factors, including planing of wood, heavy grinding of metal, and other dimensioning-type applications.
+It is normally mounted on heavier paper or cloth backings, and the grain itself is 15% – 40% more expensive to produce, so using it in the removal grits, 24 – 60, is where you will achieve more bang for your buck.

 CERAMICS